 - Add the “alt” tag to all the images in the HTML template of the email body.

 - Avoid any attachments with the email to prevent the spam trap.

 - Avoid using any external image links in the email body which can mark an email as spam.

 How to test email body content for spam free emails, mention about services

-Investigate the email body contents with “mail-tester.com” which can help point out the deficiencies in detail as well as the action required to be taken to sort out those shortcomings.
+Investigate the email body contents with “mail-tester.com” help point out the deficiencies in detail.
+The action required to sort out those shortcomings.

 All advertising emails should carry a Disclaimer clause in the email body to enhance trust and reputation in the eyes of the ISPs.
-This clause is also required from the legal perspective.
+This clause required from the legal perspective.